11 Ways to Say “And” in Chinese [With Audio and Quiz]

 Your instructions need to be clear and specific.

 Dropping the “and” can be risky, considering there are a lot of homonyms in Chinese.
-Two verbs, adjectives or adverbs put together could sound like you’re saying a completely different word than you’d intended.
+Two verbs, adjectives or adverbs put together without that clear division could sound like you’re saying a different word than you’d intended.

 When dropping the “and,” it helps to pause in place of the conjunction to separate the ideas.
 You can also use a comma if you’re writing informally in chat, text, email, etc.